mshokrnezhad/Network_Monitor/README.md

 B- run "docker push AGENT_NAME" to upload the agent docker image.
 (AGENT_NAME should be styled as: DOCKERHUB_NAME/A_NAME)

 4- In the server machine, run "docker run -it -p 8000:8000 SERVER_NAME" to run the server ocntainer.
-You will see it will start to be listening...
+You will see it will start to be listening... * Make sure that port 8000 should be opened for TCP on your server.

 5- In each agent machine, "docker run -it -d --env NODE_NAME=NODE_NAME AGENT_NAME" to run the agent container. * Note that NODE_NAME should be replaced regarding the node on which you run the image.